linuxserver-archive/docker-openvpn-as/README.md

 The admin interface is available at https://<ip>:943 with a default user/password of admin/password.
 To change the password (recommended) do
-`docker exec -it openvpnas passwd admin`
+`docker exec -it openvpn-as passwd admin`

 ## Updates